 Attractive Offers and Discounts

-Money talks and often final decisions come down to the price.
+Money talks and often a final purchase decision comes down to the price.
 It’s the ideal time to surprise your prospect with a special offer.
 Offer a discount or an offer that goes beyond just the solution for premium members or for those who sign up (‘free ebook included’, ‘monthly expert reviews’, ‘20% off’ etc.), ultimately something that adds more value to their purchase.